⚠️ This document is for the Alpha version of Nubus for Kubernetes. Feedback is welcome. ⚠️

 In general, you need a Kubernetes cluster and additional services.
 Nubus has a default configuration for the additional services, so you can decide whether to use them or use your own deployments of these services.

-Nubus requires the following services:
+Nubus requires the following services.
+See the respective sections for details.

 1. Kubernetes cluster